marionbarker/loopdocs/docs/troubleshooting/yellow-red-loop.md

 **Green light**: Indicates an active BT connection with the phone.
 You want the green light to stay on all the time on the RileyLink.
 If the green light is not on, then make sure your iPhone's bluetooth is still switched on.

 **Blue light**: The blue light will flash off/on periodically when the RileyLink and pump are actively communicating...it should NOT be always on.
 If your blue light is stuck on, that is an indication of a problem on the board.
 Try looking for signs of damage or debris that may be causing a short on the board.
 Clean the board with rubbing alcohol [(unplug the battery first](https://youtu.be/s2qNPLpfwww)).
-If you still can't get the blue light off, then contact GetRileyLink about getting a new RileyLink.
+If you still can't get the blue light off, then contact GetRileyLink for help or check out [RileyLink Compatible Devices](../build/step5.md#rileylink-compatible-devices) for replacement options.

 ## CGM Values are not being collected by Loop